 This award will go to an organisation which has helped NHS trusts make the most of their current estate or had innovative solutions to help it develop new properties – often within tight budgets – or a mixture of both.
 It is likely to have worked closely with NHS staff – and potentially patients – to meet the NHS’s needs within the resources available.

 - Entrants will be property or estates management firms working with NHS organisations

 - Evidence will relate to projects ongoing or completed in the past 2 years up until the awards entry deadline

-- Evidence will relate to specific projects with an NHS partner
+- Evidence will relate to specific project with an NHS partner.

 - Outline the scope of the project including the brief, aims and how the partnership was appointed.
 What was the context in which the project was required and what interested parties were involved?

 - Describe what challenges were identified and the plan that was put in place to overcome these.
 Judges are looking for projects which have clearly defined goals which are for the benefit of the NHS organisation and include maximising opportunities for value creation.